zimagi/kubernetes-minikube/README.md

 curl http://example.com
 ```

+The included Vagrantfile creates a VirtualBox VM that installs and starts up Minikube and ensures related tooling.
+When you run "vagrant up" Minikube is running, kubectl is configured, and helm is connected.
+You can start using the Kubernetes platform.

 ## Prerequisites
 You must have an Ingress controller to satisfy an Ingress.
 Only creating an Ingress resource has no effect.